 - Possess the workplace skills needed to function well in a mining and business environment

-Each graduate will demonstrate the following attributes before graduation:
+Each student will have the following attributes before graduation:

-- Demonstrate awareness of project management, the decision making process, applicable federal and state mine safety regulations, appropriate ethics and professional conduct, teamwork and conflict resolution, ability to conduct a literature search.
+- Awareness of project management, the decision-making process, applicable federal and state mine safety regulations, appropriate ethics and professional conduct, teamwork and conflict resolution, ability to conduct a literature search

 Enrollment and Graduation Data